Distillers grains: Production

-In beer or whiskey production, grains, such as corn, are put through a mashing process, where grain is ground and added to hot water.
+In beer or whiskey production, grains of corn (including wheat and maize), are put through a mashing process, where grain is ground and added to hot water.
 The starch in the grains undergoes saccharification by enzymes, turning the starch into sugars that are released into the water.
 The water is removed from the grain, and becomes wort for brewing.
 The remaining grain, called "spent grain" for the removal of simple sugars and starch, can then be sold as a by-product.

 The conversion rate of grains to ethanol and distillers grains varies with the different types of grains and the process used.
 The details are outlined below: